We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Medical News Today follows a strict product selection and vetting process.
 Learn more here.

-Roman is a telehealth company that produces Roman Swipes.
-They contain 4% benzocaine and are available without a prescription.
+Roman is a telehealth company that produces Roman Swipes, wipes with benzocaine that help with premature ejaculation.
+Each wipe contains 4% benzocaine.
+The products are available without a prescription.

 The manufacturer states that people should apply the wipes to the penile areas that are sensitive and wait 5 minutes to let them dry.

-According to the company, the effect of the wipes can last between 20–30 minutes, depending on how much and where individuals apply the wipes.
+According to the company, the effect of the wipes can last up to 30 minutes, depending on how much and where individuals apply the wipes.
+Companies selling similar products do not make this claim.

 The company recommends that individuals use the wipes on the tip of their penis and then on the shaft if they think that area is sensitive.
 Afterward, they should let the areas dry for 5 minutes before engaging in sexual activity.